Dog Attacked By Porcupine: How to Remove Porcupine Quills From Dogs

 Porcupine-on-grass

 Prevention is always the best medicine, so it's important to take steps to keep your dog safe from porcupines.
-When you are out and about with your dog, keep these tips in mind to reduce the chances that your dog will come face to face with these pokey creatures:
+When you are out and about with your dog, keep these tips in mind to reduce the chances that your dog will come face-to-face with these pokey creatures:

 1. Keep Your Dog On Leash